-Child custody arrangements in PA vary greatly depending upon families’ needs, desires, resources, and parental fitness.
+Child custody in Pennsylvania vary greatly depending upon families’ needs, desires, resources, and parental fitness.
 Ultimately, a court decides who gets custody based upon the best interests of the child.
 This article explains the types of child custody arrangements a court may order in Pennsylvania.

 Legal Custody in PA

-In Pennsylvania, “legal custody” of a child refers to the right and responsibility of a parent to make major decisions for a child.
-Such decisions may include which school to attend, religious upbringing, and medical treatment.
+In Pennsylvania, “legal custody” of a child refers to the right and responsibility of a custodial parent to make major decisions for a child.
+Such decisions legal custody involves may include which school to attend, religious upbringing, and medical treatment.

 Shared Legal Custody

-This is the most common type of legal custody order in PA.
+Shared legal custody, joint legal custody, or simply joint custody is the most common type of legal custody order in PA.
 Both parents have the right and the responsibility to make decisions regarding their children’s welfare and lifestyle.
-Co-parenting this way requires a high level of cooperation between the parents, who must discuss, compromise, and eventually agree on how to raise their children.
+Co-parenting with shared custody requires a high level of cooperation between the parents, who must discuss, compromise, and eventually agree on how to raise their children.

 Sole Legal Custody